katnaps/nixos-base/README.md

 ```
 you will need to double check and also change the hostname and username to your own

-### default username in the this repo is myUsername change it to your own
+### default username is myUsername
+change it to your own
-### default hostname will be myHostname change it to your own
+### default hostname will be myHostname
+change it to your own

 changing hostname and username in the following files using vim:
 ```